European-XFEL/howToMiddlelayer/source/chap1/device_attributes.rst

 Device States
 =============

 Every device has a state, one of these defined in :class:`karabo.middlelayer.State`.
-These are used to show what the device is currently doing, what it can do, and which actions are restricted.
+They are used to show what the device is currently doing, what it can do, and which actions are not allowed.

 For instance, it can be disallowed to call the ``start`` slot if the device is in :class:`State.STARTED` or :class:`State.ERROR`.